-Although it might not be the first thing that comes to mind, egg yolk is an interesting option if you want to thicken a sauce without using grains or additional carbohydrates.
+Although it might not be the first thing that comes to mind, egg yolk is also a great option if you want to thicken gravy without grains or extra carbohydrates.

 It helps greatly if you’re making a thick, creamy sauce that will benefit from the egg yolk’s fluff.

 Using the basic reduction method, use this recipe guideline to make gravy without flour.